-"It has left its imprint on the New Testament and the works of the carly Fathers. . .
-Clement of Alexandria, Tertullian, Origen, and even St. Augustine suppose the work to be a genuine one of the patriarch. . .
-The work is a compilation, and its component parts were written in Palestine by Jews of the orthodox school . . . in the latter part of the second century before Christ.
-(See CE. i, 602. passim; EB. v, 220-224.)
+"It had left its imprint on the New Testament and the works of the early Fathers. ...
+Clement of Alexandria, Tertullian, Origen, and even St. Augustine suppose the work to be a genuine one of the patriarch. ...
+The work is a compilation, and its component parts were written in Palestine by Jews of the orthodox school ... in the latter part of the. second century before Christ.
+(See CE. i, 602. passim; EB. v,

 In Fourth Esdras, as in the Apocalypse of Baruch, we find for the first time, the fatal phrase and doctrine, "all mankind sinned with Adam" (CE. i, 604), whence Paul forged his fearful and accursed dogma of original sin and eternal damnation.
-Fourth Maccabees, erroneously ascribed by Eusebius and others to Josephus, dates from about 4 B. C., just after the death of Herod.
-It is strongly indoction nated with the Stoic philosophy, from which the author "derived his four cardinal virtues, Prudence, Justice, Fortitude, Temperance; and it was through Fourth Maccabees that this category was appropriated by early Christian ascetical writers" (CE. i, 605-6), and later "canonized" by the Church.
+Fourth Marcabees, erroneously ascribed by Eusebius and others to Josephus, dates from about 4 B.C., just after the death of Harod.
+It is strongly indoctrinated with the Stoic philosophy, from which the author "derived his four cardinal virtues, Prudence, Justice, Fortitude, Temperance; and it was through Fourth Maccabees that this category was appropriated by early Christian ascetical writers" (CE. i, 605-6), and later "canonized" by the Church.
 (CE. xi, 391.)

-The Assumption of Moses was forged in the name of that Worthy as its genuine author, about the beginning of or early in the Christian era, with the ostensible purpose of confirming the Mosaic Laws in Deuteronomy.
-It gives the parting communications of Moses to his successor, Joshua, and unfolds, in a series of pretended predictions, delivered in written form, the course of Israel's history down to Herod's time.
+The Assumption of Moses was forged in the name of that worthy as its genuine author, about the beginning of, or early in the Christian era, with the ostensible purpose of confirming the Mosaic Laws in Deuteronomy.
+It gives the parting communications of Moses to his successor, Joshua, and unfolds, in a series of oretended predictions, delivered in written from, the course of Israel's history down to Herold's time.
 Here is found the legend of the dispute between Michael Archangel and Satan over the body of Moses, which the Christian Epistle of Jude (v.
 9) cites as God-inspired truth.
 (CE. i, 602-3.)
-The Book of Jubilees, or little Genesis, is a fabricated embellishment of the Old Testament Genesis, written in the name of Moses somewhere between 135 B. c. and 105 B. c., or 60 A. D., and purports to be a revelation made to Moses by the 'Angel of the Face' of events from Adam to Moses' own day; the Patriarchs are made the exponents of the writer's own Pharisaic views and hopes.
-It is quoted as good "Scripture" by Greek and Latin Fathers down to the twelfth century, when its forged character was disclosed.
+The book of Jubilees, or little Geneses, is a fabricated embellishment of the Old Testament Genesis, written in the name of Moses somewhere between 135 B.C., or 60 A.D., and purports to be a revelation made to Moses by the 'Angel of the Face' of events from Adam to Moses' own day; the Patriarchs are made the exponents of the writer's own Pharisaic views and hopes.
+It is quoted as good "Scripture" by Greek and Latin Fathers down to the twelfth century, when its forged character was discovered.